 Table manners are paramount be it here in America or Japan.
 Us as patrons need to show the respect we were raised with, and you will always be welcomed back if you show correct manners.
-Japanese culture is no stranger to customs and manners specially in a country with such a long history and rich culture.
+Japanese culture is no stranger to customs and manners especially in a country with such a long history and rich culture.
 Although we have already covered overall Japanese table and dining styles, we would like to look a little bit closer to Sushi restaurant manners.
 The way you interact with the “itamae” which is the main sushi chef will make a difference on future visits.
 The term is translated as “in front of the board” a clear reference to the cutting board used by chefs.

 Seating and Ordering